Coneriys/apache4/docs/content/routing/services/index.md

 #### `spiffe`

-Please note that [SPIFFE](../../https/spiffe.md) must be enabled in the static configuration before using it to secure the connection between Traefik and the backends.
+Please note that [SPIFFE](../../https/spiffe.md) must be enabled in the static configuration before using it to secure the connection between apache4 and the backends.

 ##### `spiffe.ids`